Marcel-Konjata/hacker-news-clone/README.md

-showcase deplozed to heroku at https://stormy-tor-93244.herokuapp.com/news
+showcase deployed to heroku at https://stormy-tor-93244.herokuapp.com/news